Elaine Bissonnette, Behaviour Consultant

 Elizabeth Todd , Intake Coordinator

-She works mainly with students who have ASD and some with other exceptionalities.
-Michele worked for 20 years as a Speech and Language Assistant, providing speech and language therapy to children under the direction of a Speech Pathologist.
+Michele is currently working at the WQSB as an Autism Consultant.
+She also worked as a Special Education Technician-ASD and primarily works with students who have ASD and, sometimes, who have other exceptionalities.
+Michele worked for 20 years as a Speech and Language Assistant, providing speech and language therapy to children, under the direction of a Speech Pathologist.
 She has worked in both the school setting and in private therapy settings.
-She also worked as a nursery school teacher for children with ASD implementing both behavioral, communication, social and self-help skills.
+She also worked as a nursery school teacher for children with ASD, and implemented behavioral, communication, social and self-help skills.
 She has been working with Building Blocks for 7 years.